 It is crucial that you know which are the most poisonous plants for dogs and cats to keep your pets safe.
 Some species are only toxic when ingested, while others can cause harm if your cat simply rubs up against them, or gets the pollen on its fur.

-11 Poisonous Plants and Flowers for Cats
+11 Plants Poisonous to Cats

 Certain types of lilies are possibly the most dangerous plants for cats.
 These include tiger lilies, Easter lilies, stargazers and daylilies.
 All the parts of this common flower often found in people’s homes contain extremely toxic substances that can make your cat seriously ill, or even kill it.